freeCodeCamp/guide/src/pages/articles/javascript/page-redirects-using-javascript/index.md

 ---
-title: Page Redirects Using javaScript
+title: Page Redirects Using JavaScript
 ---
 If you're trying to redirect a user to another page, you can easily use JavaScript to accomplish this task.
 It is important to note the following: